Think Piece Requirements

 are its means of creation.
 Evolution’s engine is the grinding of predatory teeth upon the

-screaming, living flesh and bones of prey.… If evolution be true, my faith has rougher seas to
+If evolution be true, my faith has rougher seas to

 sail.